MJoergen/nexys4ddr/dyoc/ep3_-_Memory/README.md

 synthesis tool will make use of the special purpose Block RAM instead of ordinary general purpose logic gates and registers.

+Note particularly that reading from memory must be inside a clocked process.
+This means that the data read is available on the following clock cycle, i.e. delayed one clock cycle.
+This will become important later on, when the CPU needs to interface to the memory.

 Notice the initialization of the memory contents in lines 42-56.
 In a later episode we'll learn how to initialize the memory from a separate file.